Background to Bulgarian Myth and Folklore

 Header image: detail from "Krali Marko," painting by Ivan Milev

-A spellbinding mix of storytelling, ritual and evocative music”
+A spellbinding mix of traditional storytelling, fascinating folklore and evocative music”